IlkinKarimli0/Free-Advertisement-for-car-owners/README.md

 Examples:

-Assumimng, you are car spare parts seller.
-You can create a picture, text or anythings that contain advertisement of your market and send it to more than 40 thousand car owners
+Assuming you are a car spare parts seller.
+You can create a picture, text or anything that contains advertisements of your market and send it to more than 40 thousand car owners

-Ask all car owners weather they could sell their car example (1500AZN) less.
-There is a possibility that some of the those thousands of peaple will be agree to this offer and you can check possible market strategy to sale those cars more expensively
+Ask all car owners whether they could sell their car, for example (1500AZN) less.
+There is a possibility that some of those thousands of people will agree to this offer and you can check possible market strategies to sell those cars more expensively

 ## Requirements